 Integrating open and licensed resources

-Educators across JCU use a variety of licensed and freely available resources to supplement their in-house learning materials.
-It’s important to understand what types of resources are available, the conditions under which they can be used and appropriate ways to integrate them within subject and course designs.
+It’s important to understand the types of resources available, the conditions under which they can be used, and appropriate ways to integrate them within your subject and course design.

 Publisher content usually takes the form of pre-prepared teaching materials and locked proprietary content, dependent on textbook/eBook purchase or only available with access keys.